PaulinaLP/imagenes/README.md

-# imagenes
+# paragraph_detection
-This script paint rectangles around paragraphs in pdf documents.
+This script paint rectangles around paragraphs in documents.
 It also marks the horizontal lines.

 The files to process should be put in input folder.